movermeyer/ImportFromTodoist/docs/design_decisions.md

 Once the discussion was resolved, the Issues were marked as "closed" (from their default state of "open").

-In my case Issues filled the role of an analogue to Tasks in Todoist.
+In my case, Issues filled the role of an analogue to Tasks in Todoist.

 ### Milestones

 Issues could be assigned to **Milestones**.
 This offered a view of a list of items that was, at first blush, very similar to Todoist's "Project View".

-They were used to group issues within a repository and track the count of remaining open Issues.
+Milestones were used to group issues within a repository and track the count of remaining open Issues.
 As Issues are closed, the milestone's progress bar changes to reflect this.

 Most importantly, Milestones were the only concept that offered any native concept of due date.